Plants and Process

 - Rolling Mill with Thermex System

 It has been set up in collaboration with World-renowned companies viz; Concast AG-Zurich and HSE Germany.

-In the Direct Reduced Iron (DRI) plant, production of sponge iron using a solid reductant involves reducing iron ore (lumps/pellets) with a carbonaceous material such as coal.
-The reduction is carried out in a rotary kiln (which is inclined and rotates at a pre-determined range of speeds) at a stipulated temperature (8500C – 10500C).
-The inclination and the rotary motion of the kiln ensures that the raw materials moves from the feed end to the discharge end of the kiln and during this movement the actual reduction of iron ore to iron takes place.
+Best TMT Bar Manufacturing Plants India – In the Direct Reduced Iron (DRI) plant, production of sponge iron using a solid reductant involves reducing iron ore (lumps/pellets) with a carbonaceous material such as coal.
+The reduction is carried out in a rotary kiln (which is inclined and rotates at a predetermined range of speeds) at a stipulated temperature (8500C – 10500C).
+The inclination and the rotary motion of the kiln ensure that the raw materials move from the feed end to the discharge end of the kiln and during this movement the actual reduction of iron ore to iron takes place.
 The material discharged from the kiln is taken to a rotary cooler for cooling and the cooled product is separated from the coal char.